MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 > [!div class="mx-imgBorder"]
 > <img width="668" alt="form-type" src="https://user-images.githubusercontent.com/82106269/113896182-68c27e80-9765-11eb-8668-17c203169d4a.png">

 Please see the explanation, as well as instructions on how to get the QCF to appear for the same action.
-Contact the responsible party or make the according changes yourself in the customizations.
+Contact the responsible party or make the relevant changes yourself in the system customizations.

 ## Why is an entity not shown in the Quick Create Menu flyout?